foxypool/foxy-farmer/README.md

 ======

 Foxy-Farmer is a simplified farmer for the chia blockchain using the Foxy-Pool chia farming gateway to farm without a full node running on your machine.

-NFT and OG pooling are both supported!
+- [x] NFT and OG pooling are both supported!
+- [x] Bladebit compressed plots are supported!

 > **Note**:
 > If you can run a full node, you should!